-Sr. No Devaluation Depreciation 1.
-Represents reduction in the Represents reduction in the value of the currency through official action. value of the currency through market action.
+Sr. No. Devaluation Depreciation 1.
+Represents reduction in Represents reduction in the value the value of the currency through official action. of the currency through market action.
 2. It is a one time action.
 It is a continuous process.
 3. It cannot be predicted.
 It can be anticipated.
-4. Associated with fixed Associated with flexible exchange rate system. exchange rate system.
+4. Associated with fixed exchange rate system.
+Associated with flexible exchange rate system.
 5.